lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `id-alg-hkdf-with-sha3-*` are defined in {{I-D.ietf-lamps-cms-sha3-hash}}.
 * `id-aes*-Wrap` are defined in [RFC3394].

-Implementors MAY safely substitute stronger KDF and WRAP algorithms than those indicated; for example `id-alg-hkdf-with-sha3-512` and `id-aes256-Wrap` MAY be safely used in place of `id-alg-hkdf-with-sha3-384`and `id-aes192-Wrap`, for example, where SHA3-384 or AES-192 are not supported.
+Implementors MAY safely substitute stronger KDF and key-encryption algorithms than those indicated; for example `id-alg-hkdf-with-sha3-512` and `id-aes256-Wrap` MAY be safely used in place of `id-alg-hkdf-with-sha3-384`and `id-aes192-Wrap`, for example, where SHA3-384 or AES-192 are not supported.

-Implementors MAY salefy substitute different symmetric algorithms of equivalent strength.
-For example SHA-3 MAY be replaced by the equivalent strength SHA-2, or the HKDF-based algorithms MAY be replaced by an equivalent strength KDF based on a different construction, such as KDF3.

 ## RecipientInfo Conventions